HitchedSyringe/Sleepy/README.md

 ## License

-This project is licensed under the [Mozilla Public License, v.
-2.0](https://mozilla.org/en-US/MPL/2.0/).
+This project is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
 See [LICENSE][license] for more information.

-The license as of commit `6337f3cde11450b5ca637183009f91b0483b7fdb` also applies to commits prior, regardless of the license(s) stated.
+This license does not grant any rights, either expressly or implicitly, to use any contributer or licensor's trademarks, service marks, or logos except as required for the purposes of attribution.

 ## Versioning